xmartlabs/Swift-Framework-Template/README.md

 Swift script to easily create Swift frameworks!
 Speed up your iOS OSS library creation time!

 At Xmartlabs we've been doing Open Source since our beginning and we ❤️ it.
-Creating a successful open source project involves many tasks, obviously the most important is to have a well designed problem specific library that is worth using and helps the community to save a lot of development time.
+Creating a successful open source project involves many tasks, obviously the most important is to have a well designed, problem specific library that is worth using and helps the community save a lot of development time.

-Typically we began creating a well structured Xcode workspace, which means it should have a framework project along with its unit test target, an Example project, a Playground file to play with the library among other things.
-Also the schemas must be shared to be able to run tests on travis CI.
+Typically we begin by creating a well structured Xcode workspace, which means it should have a framework project along with its unit test target, an Example project, a Playground file to play with the library among other things.
+Also, the schemas must be shared to be able to run tests on travis CI.

-There are many many other tedious tasks to do before getting ready to start working on the core library code, which is what really matters.
+There are many other tedious tasks to do before getting ready to start the core library code, which is what really matters.
 * Set up travis (`.travis.yml`) to automatically build the project and run its tests.
 * Create a `CHANGELOG.md` file.
-Probably we will not have much to add on it in the first library version but it's a good practice to have one from the beginning.
+There probably won't be much to add about the first library version but it's a good practice to have one from the beginning.
 * `CONTRIBUTING.md` file to provide a contributing guideline.
 * Add a MIT license file ;).
 * Set up git environment by adding a `.gitignore`, setting up the git remote url and making the first commit.
 * Provide cocoapods support by creating a podspec file.

-Apart of saving a lot of time it's important for us to be consistent on how our team creates open source libraries regardless who does it.
+Apart of saving a lot of time it's important for us to be consistent on how our team creates open source libraries regardless of who does it.

 #### Let's see how *Swift Framework Template* comes in handy when we are about to start a new iOS OSS project.